jpalardy/vim-slime/README.md

     "h:i.j" means the tmux session where h is the session identifier (either session name or number), the ith window and the jth pane "%i"    means i refers the pane's unique id

-By default `STDIN` is used to pass the text to tmux.
-If you experience issues with this you may be able to work around them by configuring slime to use a file instead:

-    let g:slime_paste_file = "$HOME/.slime_paste"
-    " or maybe...
-    let g:slime_paste_file = tempname()

-WARNING: This file is not erased by the plugin and will always contain the last thing you sent over.

 ### whimrepl